 During my commercial and academic career I have achieved funding to pursue my research interests from the National Roads Authority Fellowship Programme; ECO-UNESCO ‘Clubs in Action’ Programme; the International Society for Archaeological Prospection; the Heritage Council; Kildare County Council Community Heritage Grant Scheme; Kildare Archaeological Society Research Grant; LEARGAS European Commission’s Education and Culture Directorate General’s ‘Youth in Action’ Programme; the National Monuments Service; the Royal Irish Academy; the Young European Arena of Research.

 I am a full member of the Institute of Archaeologists of Ireland (IAI) and previously served on the Board as Chairperson (2018-2019), Vice-Chairperson (2015-2017) and Honorary Secretary (2013-2015).
-I’m on the Management Committee for the International Society for Archaeological Prospection (Conference Secretary 2017-2019, Vice Conference Secretary 2019-2021).
-I’m also a member of the Centre for Environmental Research Innovation and Sustainability (CERIS), the Wild Atlantic Way Research Cluster and the Geoforensic International Network.
+I served on the Management Committee for the International Society for Archaeological Prospection (Conference Secretary 2017-2019, Vice Conference Secretary 2019-2021).
+I was a member of the Centre for Environmental Research Innovation and Sustainability (CERIS), the Wild Atlantic Way Research Cluster and the Geoforensic International Network.